-For more information on becoming a Committee member, visit the FICPA Web site at www.ficpa.org and click on Member Resources, Committees/Connect, Committees.
+For more information on becoming a Committee member, visit the FICPA Web site at www.ficpa.org and click on Menu, then click on Get Involved/Committees.

 GENERAL AUDIT CONSIDERATIONS

 This Practice Aid is designed to assist those CPAs involved, or contemplating involvement, in local government audits, including counties, municipalities, and special districts.